 The Vlogbrothers and Sibling Relations

 I’ve always been a big fan of documentaries and educational videos, and that got me to watching educational YouTube channels like SciShow and CrashCourse.
 Both of these channels were created in part by two brothers: Hank and John Green.
+Watching the mini media empire they have built has really got me thinking about sibling relations.

 The Green brothers have a gazillion successes behind their names.
 John is a bestselling author and Hank is a musician, scientist and serial entrepreneur.
 Most of their success stems from their original YouTube channel, VlogBrothers.
 Back in 2007, Hank and John decided to stop communicating textually, and start making daily videos to each other, for the whole world to see.
 YouTube was still fairly new, and over the course of that first year, they gained attention with a mix of smart and silly videos.
 Binge-watching eight years of VlogBrothers videos got me to thinking about my relationship with my sister, and how sibling relations grow and change as we get older.